Queensland private and state school staff made 12,339 reports of suspected child abuse during the period 1 July 2009 - 31 March 2010.

 A former north Queensland teacher is suing the Education Department for a substantial amount because a student threatened her with a knife.

-It's a pity every teacher whose career, marriage or life has been ruined by vindictive students' false accusations and claims of sexual abuse cannot sue the Education Department.
+It's a pity every teacher whose career, marriage or life has been ruined by vindictive students' false accusations and claims of s_xual abuse cannot sue the Education Department.

 The Ethical Standards Unit of Education Queensland believes students' false accusations above teachers' protestations of innocence.